m-trivedi/m-trivedi/README.md

 # Hello, my name is Mihir Trivedi.
 I'm a Junior at the University of Wisconsin - Madison majoring in Computer Sciences.
 I currently work part-time at Pantry2Home as a full-stack developer.
 Feel free to check out my [personal website](https://mihirtrivedi.com) to learn more about me.

+Please email me at m-trivedi@outlook.com if you're an employer and would like to view the code for Pantry2Home and other projects that aren't public.

 ## Experience
 **Pantry2Home** - Full-Stack Developer (Part Time)
 - Developed the Pantry2Home ([pantry2home.com](https://pantry2home.com)) platform independently to support food-insecure communities in ordering food items for pickup/delivery from local Wisconsin food pantries, including St. Vincent De Paul Food Pantry, fostering greater accessibility to essential resources.